reactorlabs/rir/documentation/debugging.md

   void                    Return                   %0.0
 ```

-Now, you can run the debugger and set a breakpoint in those files:
+Now you can run the debugger and set a breakpoint in those files:
 ```
 ***@***:~/rir/build/debug$ rr replay
 GNU gdb (Ubuntu 8.1.1-0ubuntu1) 8.1.1